jonathanwilson84/AMY-Synth-Projects/README.md

 the next step is midi input.
 This is something I have done before with teensy and mozzi audio libraries, so I am assuming I can translate that over, but we will see how it goes!

+1.0 AMY POLYPHONIC SYNTH

+So I've been working through getting midi going with AMY, and it ended up being pretty straightforward.
+I finally got a 6 voice polyphonic synth example, you can find it under amyPolyphony3.ino.
+It has a couple of controls, one for filter cutoff, one for waveform type, super simple.
+Adding more soon.

+My main perogotive now is to figure out what the end result of this will look like.
+Im thinking a unit with a two octave keyboard, small screen, and 4-6 rotary encoders.
+Maybe have several different modes that have different control schemes based on different waveforms.
+We will see!
+I still have a lot of experimenting to do.
+Specifically, transitioning to vscode and the esp-idf to access both cores of the esp32.
+Im thinking I can run most of the synth stuff on one core, and all of the periferals on the other core, so that there is no interference, but Ive never worked with multiple cores before so I need to do some serious experimentation.